Omalizumab for angioedema

 What is omalizumab for angioedema?

 Omalizumab is an antibody-based therapy that’s used to manage some types of allergy-related conditions.
-It is not approved for the treatment of angioedema, but it may be used off-label in some patients, particularly those with idiopathic angioedema whose swelling attacks lack a clear cause.
+It is not approved for the treatment of angioedema, but it may be used off-label in some patients, particularly individuals with idiopathic angioedema, or those whose swelling attacks lack a clear cause.

 Brand names and formulations

 In the U.S., omalizumab is jointly marketed by Novartis and Genentech under the brand name Xolair.
-There, the therapy currently is approved to treat four allergy-related conditions:
+The therapy is approved in that country to treat four allergy-related conditions:

 - persistent asthma that doesn’t respond well to treatment with inhaled corticosteroids in certain patients ages 6 and older